 L3C and L3S products are 'collated' and 'synthesised' Level 3 datasets respectively.
 L3C data are provided on a common grid (as with L3U), with daily L3C products containing the L3U observation closest to the nominal overpass time of the given sensor.
 Monthly and annual LST products are temporal averages of the daily L3C products.
 L3C products contain data only from a single sensor, whereas L3S products contain data from two or more different sensors.
 L3C and L3S products are both produced from L3U inputs, propagating the uncertainty components to give uncertainty components for both L3C and L3S.
 In this case, the atmospheric fitting uncertainty is propagated as an uncorrelated uncertainty (it is added to the uncorrelated uncertainty component as assumed temporal correlation is very short at 5 minutes - eq.
 5.30).
 However, given the propagation of weather systems at synoptic scales, this temporal correlation length scale could be an underestimate.
 For the locally systematic uncertainty component (containing the uncertainty from the surface specification), the biome information is not retained for use in the propagation, and it is treated as uncorrelated - this will likely result in an underestimation of this uncertainty component for the 0.05 degree data.
 At 0.01 degree, it is assumed that any given pixel only covers one biome as this is commensurate with the resolution of the global land cover data.
-The large-scale uncertainty component is propagated in the same manner as described above for L3U products.
-For L3S products there will also be an uncertainty component related to the homogenisation of different satellite products to a common overpass time.
+The largescale uncertainty component is propagated in the same manner as described above for L3U products.
+For land surface temperature cci Ref.: LST-CCI-D2.3-E3UB 3.0 End-To-End ECV Uncertainty Budget Version: 3.0 W/P2 5- DEL-2 3 Date: 10-Feb-2023 VV12.5- DLL-2.5 Page: 37

-Ref.: LST-CCI-D2.3-E3UB

-land surface End-To-End ECV Uncertainty Budget Version: 2.0

-WP2.5- DEL-2.3 Date: 26-Nov-2021

-Page: 36